 - Don’t debate whether suicide is right or wrong, or feelings are good or bad.

 - Don’t lecture on the value of life.

-- Don’t give advice by making decisions for the person or telling him to behave differently.
+- Don’t give advice by making decisions for the person or telling them to behave differently.

 - Do not make a promise of secrecy.
 Saving a life takes precedence over confidentiality and loyalty.
 Ask who else knows.

-- Do not ask if the person wants help but tell him you will help.
+- Do not ask if the person wants help but tell them you will help.

 - Do not allow a rejection of help.
-Once you have connected with the person, do not leave him.
-You are his bridge back to life.
-Make it clear you will stick with him until he is connected with someone who can really help him.
+Once you have connected with the person, do not leave them.
+You are their bridge back to life.
+Make it clear you will stick with them until they are connected with someone who can really help them.
 Encourage an anti-suicide pact.

 - Get a commitment not to attempt suicide, even if it’s short term.

 Take action.
 Remove means.
 Get help from persons or agencies specializing in crisis prevention and suicide prevention.
 Get immediate help for the person if they are really at risk of hurting themselves by calling 911.
 Finally, get help for yourself.
 Taking care of someone who is hurting and it can take its toll on you.
 Consider talking to a professional about the experience after it is over.

 HOW TO GET HELP: There is a wide range of treatment available for suicidal behavior, including medications and “talk” therapies.
 The key is to get the person professional help as soon as possible.
 It is better to recognize a potential danger and have it addressed at an outpatient clinic than to wait until the only option is the Emergency Room.